lauramariel/ntnx-report-csv/README.md

 ## Disclaimer

+This script is unofficial and is not supported or actively maintained by Nutanix in any way.

+In addition, please also be advised that this script may contain code that may not follow best practices.
+Please check through each script to ensure the configuration suits your requirements.

+**Changes may be required before this script can be used in production environments.**

-Please see the .disclaimer file that is distributed with this repository.
+Please see the `.disclaimer` file distributed with this repository.